omgmog/jscard.xyz/readme.md

 # jscard.xyz
+## These demos haven't been updated since 2015... so YMMV

 ![](https://i.imgur.com/lVmV3DH.png)

 ## What the?

-[jscard.xyz](https://jscard.xyz) is a collection of Javascript-powered VR demos that I've made for Google Cardboard.
+[jscard.xyz](https://blog.omgmog.net/jscard.xyz) is a collection of Javascript-powered VR demos that I've made for Google Cardboard.

 Right now, they only work in a very specific configuration: **Chrome on Android**